Dental Hygiene A.S. at EFSC

 Dental hygienists incorporate education and prevention with provision of clinical services to ensure delivery of optimal oral health.
 Individuals interested in the profession should enjoy helping others, display manual dexterity and demonstrate above average communication, interpersonal and decision-making skills.

 The Dental Hygiene program is limited access with a customized application process.
-You can also view the program's course sequence.
 For more information about the program, click on the categories below.

 Dental Hygiene A.S.
 Program

 Eastern Florida State College offers a fully accredited, two-year Associate in Science degree in Dental Hygiene.
 The curriculum is rigorous and includes general education courses, science education courses and dental specific courses.
 Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's dental clinic and designated external clinic practice sites.
 General education and science courses may be completed prior to admission to the program or concurrently with the dental specific program courses.
 Students are encouraged to complete these support courses prior to program admission.

 During the final semester of the program, students are eligible to take Dental Hygiene National Board Exams.
 Upon completion of the program, students will receive an "Expanded Functions Certificate" and "Local Anesthesia Administration Certificate" which enables them to perform designated tasks and delivery of local anesthesia, as permitted by the Florida Board of Dentistry.
 Upon graduation and successful completion of the National Board Examination, the graduate may apply for and take state licensure examinations in any of the 50 states.
 Upon Licensure the graduate is considered a Certified Registered Dental Hygienist.
 This Certified R.D.H. designation represents accreditation, trust, and a professional credential you have earned and will preserve through continued lifelong education.

 Exposure to Bloodborne Pathogens